 How to Troubleshoot

-Step 1: Describe the problem/behavior
+Step 1: Describe the Behavior

-Typically, this is where you first notice the behavior.
+• Where does this occur in Slate? - Typically, this is where you first notice the behavior.

+• Who is experiencing the behavior?
 Use the Query tool to see patterns among particular records by reviewing exported data.
 You can even create queries from forms or events.
 If the behavior is user-based, impersonate other users.
+Is this affecting users of Slate or objects (ex., forms, fields, etc.) in Slate?

 • Does this affect one user/record or many?
 What patterns do you notice based on who is affected?

+• When does it occur?
 Review a record's Timeline (especially the Audit Log), the Job Activity Monitor, Error Log, and Access Log to see timestamps.
 Provision a Timewarp to determine if the behavior existed at or before a particular time.

 • When did the behavior start?